daya6489/DriveML/README.md

 ![DriveML](https://github.com/daya6489/DriveML/blob/master/man/figures/driveml_framework.PNG)

-  **DriveML** is a series of functions sucha as `AutoDataPrep`, `AutoMAR`, `autoMLmodel`.  **DriveML** automates some of the most difficult machine learning functions such as data cleaning, data tranformations, feature engineering, model training, model validation, model tuning and model selection.
+  **DriveML** is a series of functions such as `AutoDataPrep`, `AutoMAR`, `autoMLmodel`.  **DriveML** automates some of the most difficult machine learning functions such as data cleaning, data transformations, feature engineering, model training, model validation, model tuning and model selection.

 ## Functionalities of DriveML